nibanks/msh3/docs/protocol-overview.md

 3. **Decoder Stream**: The decoder stream is used to acknowledge dynamic table updates and provide flow control.

 4. **Blocking Avoidance**: QPACK is designed to minimize head-of-line blocking issues when dynamic table updates are in flight.

+### Dynamic QPACK Configuration in MSH3

+MSH3 allows runtime configuration of QPACK dynamic table usage through the `DynamicQPackEnabled` setting in `MSH3_SETTINGS`:

+- **Static QPACK (default)**: When `DynamicQPackEnabled` is false or not set, MSH3 uses only the static QPACK table.
+This provides basic header compression without the complexity of managing a dynamic table.

+- **Dynamic QPACK**: When `DynamicQPackEnabled` is true, MSH3 enables:
+  - Dynamic table with a default capacity of 4096 bytes
+  - Support for up to 100 blocked streams
+  - Better compression for repeated headers across requests
+  - More efficient bandwidth usage for applications with many similar requests

+The dynamic QPACK feature is available only when `MSH3_API_ENABLE_PREVIEW_FEATURES` is defined.

 ## How MSH3 Implements These Protocols